flatcar/shim-review/README.md

 - z0003-Revert-x86-boot-Remove-the-bugger-off-message.patch: Derive relative path for srctree from CURDIR.
 This enables relocating source and build trees to different roots, provided they stay reachable relative to one another.
-- z0002-revert-pahole-flags.patch: Add a patch to revert pahole flags that halts the system.
+- z0002-revert-pahole-flags.patch: Add a patch to revert pahole flags that make build non-reproducible.
-- z0003-Revert-x86-boot-Remove-the-bugger-off-message.patch: Revert a kernel patch that we use the store the dm-verity hash
+- z0003-Revert-x86-boot-Remove-the-bugger-off-message.patch: Revert a kernel patch removes the space that we use to store the dm-verity hash
-- z0004-efi-Add-an-EFI_SECURE_BOOT-flag-to-indicate-secure-b.patch: Add an EFI_SECURE_BOOT flag that can be passed to efi_enabled() to find out whether secure boot is enabled.
-- z0005-efi-Lock-down-the-kernel-if-booted-in-secure-boot-mo.patch, z0006-mtd-phram-slram-Disable-when-the-kernel-is-locked-do.patch & z0007-arm64-add-kernel-config-option-to-lock-down-when-in-.patch: Lock down the kernel if booted in secure boot mode
+- Downstream Lockdown patches:
+   - z0004-efi-Add-an-EFI_SECURE_BOOT-flag-to-indicate-secure-b.patch
+   - z0005-efi-Lock-down-the-kernel-if-booted-in-secure-boot-mo.patch
+   - z0006-mtd-phram-slram-Disable-when-the-kernel-is-locked-do.patch
+   - z0007-arm64-add-kernel-config-option-to-lock-down-when-in-.patch

 *******************************************************************************
 ### Do you use an ephemeral key for signing kernel modules?
 ### If not, please describe how you ensure that one kernel build does not load modules built for another kernel.
 *******************************************************************************
-We use the kernel config `MODULE_SIG_KEY` to check the integrity of the kernel modules.
+Yes we use an ephemeral kernel module signing key, generated uniquely for each kernel build.

 *******************************************************************************
 ### If you use vendor_db functionality of providing multiple certificates and/or hashes please briefly describe your certificate setup.